chemmatcars/XAnoS/doc_source/Fit_Widget.rst

 Data Manipulation
 -----------------
-In the Data_Dialog_ both the meta-data and data can be added/removed and edited with the following conditions:
+In the :ref:`Data_Dialog` both the meta-data and data can be added/removed and edited with the following conditions:

 1. If a file is imported with **col_names** as one of the meta-data, you can edit the values of the **col_names** but cannot remove it.
 2. If the columns are already set for plotting in the **Plot Setup** tab you cannot remove the last two tabs.
-3. When the Data_Dialog_ is not used within any other widgets, all the data columns can be removed.
+3. When the :ref:`Data_Dialog` is not used within any other widgets, all the data columns can be removed.
-4. When the Data_Dialog_ is used within any other widgets, one can delete all the columns except the remaining two.
+4. When the :ref:`Data_Dialog` is used within any other widgets, one can delete all the columns except the remaining two.

 Add New Data Column
 +++++++++++++++++++
-You can add new columns by clicking **Add Column** which will open up a Data_Column_Dialog_i_.
+You can add new columns by clicking **Add Column** which will open up a :ref:`Data_Column_Dialog_i`.
 Then the column values can be either:

 1. An expression of **i** which can take integer values from a minimum value (default=0) to a maximum value (default=100).
 The expression can be any numpy expression like::